plast1k/saint_jack/README.md

 saint-jack
 ==========

-A simple side jacking automation shell script originaly meant  to work with BT5 but Should work with Kali Linux too Note the name is not a typo
+A simple sidejacking automation shell script originaly meant  to work with BT5 but Should work with Kali Linux too